 - SBT: Ancestors have been Savannahs for least three generations.

 Once a Savannah is classified as SBT, it is considered a purebred Savannah.
-Because this takes at least three generations, F4 Savannah kittens are the first generation that can be purebred Savannah cats.
+Because this takes at least three generations, F4 kittens are the first generation that can be purebred.
 In other words, they are no longer wildcat hybrids.

 A Savannah looks like no other cat breed and, for some people, they simply can’t resist falling in love with these gorgeous cats.

 These domestic cats have been meticulously bred to retain as much of their serval appearance as possible.
 Purebred kittens have crisp and distinct spots on their coat, and they also have dark “tear stain” lines, like cheetahs.
 These stretch from the inside corner of their eyes to the corners of the mouth.
 They also display ocelli (eye shapes) on the back of their ears.

 They come in four background colors.
 These include golden brown, silver, smoke and black.
 Their legs are just a bit longer than we’re used to.
 The cat’s tail is just a bit shorter, and their ears are bigger.

 Savannah cats fall somewhere on a scale between domestic cats (9-11lb) and servals (20-40lb).
 Usually, they are around 11 to 30lbs in weight.
 As you would expect, F1 and F2 generations are the biggest cats, and subsequent generations tend to get smaller.

 An F4 Savannah cat size is equivalent to a normal medium or large domestic cat, at around the 11-13lb mark.
 Make no mistake, they can be very imposing though.
 Large cats are taller than most domestic cats and, even for lower generations, their long legs and muscular build give the impression of height and size.
 This means that they look more powerful than domestic cats, even when their weight is comparable.